joel-beck/asp21bridge/README.md

 ## Graphical Analysis

-The building blocks of monitoring the convergence of the posterior chains as well as the autocorrelation are the functions `diagnostic_plots()` for a single Markov Chain and `mult_plot()` for combining multiple chains.
+The building blocks for monitoring the convergence of the posterior chains as well as the autocorrelations are the functions `diagnostic_plots()` for a single Markov Chain and `mult_plot()` for combining multiple chains.

-First we analyze the convergence of the location coefficients.
+First, we analyze the convergence of the location coefficients.
 Note that the posterior samples are saved in the list entry `mcmc_ridge$coefficient_sampling_matrices`:

 ``` r